If you need a pic of me for events, here it is.

 • Information leakage estimation for security&privacy

-• Theory, foundations, and privacy-security-fairness properties of Machine Learning
+• Theory, foundations, and privacy-security properties of Machine Learning

 • Methods for distribution-free confident prediction in supervised learning and anomaly detection (e.g., Conformal Predictors)